How Many Boxes Do You Need to Move

 Knowing how to successfully pack your jewelry and safely transport your fragile items will save you time and frustration before you move.
-When it comes times to move the electronics, take pictures of all chords before unplugging them and use plastic baggies to keep them safe.
+When it comes time to move the electronics, take pictures of all cords before unplugging them, and use plastic baggies to keep them safe.

 Always pack an “open first” box